mslinn/git_tree_go/README.md

 - The `git-evars` command writes a script that defines environment variables pointing to each git repository.

-- The `git-exec` command executes an arbitrary bash command for each repository.
+- The `git-exec` command executes an arbitrary shell command for each repository.

-- The `git-replicate` command writes a script that clones the repos in the tree, and adds any defined remotes.
+- The `git-replicate` command writes a script that clones the repositories in the tree, and adds any defined remotes.

   - Any git repos that have already been cloned into the target directory tree are skipped.
 This means you can rerun `git-replicate` as many times as you want, without ill effects.

-  - All remotes in each repo are replicated.
+  - All remotes in each repository are replicated.

 - The `git-update` command updates each repository in the trees.